TuanMinhDo1203/DAD_AQI_Weather_Cor/README.md

 4. **Evaluation**: Evaluate the performance and accuracy of the models for practical application in Da Nang.

 ## How to Contribute
 If you'd like to contribute, feel free to fork the repository and submit a pull request.
-For any questions, please reach out to us directly via GitHub.
+For any questions, please reach out to any of the team members directly via GitHub.

+---